Lilyzavoqth/ephinea-drop-chart/README.md

 # Ephinea Drop Chart
 Addon to show the Ephinea Drop Chart in game.

-When changing DAR or RDR drop rates might not be 100% correct.

 Quest names currently support full case sensitive names or abbreviations.
 You can find all supported abbreviations in short.lua.

 ### Requirements